ethhub-io/ethhub/docs/ethereum-basics/what-is-ethereum.md

 The term "Smart Contract" was coined by Nick Szabo in the 90's.
 Szabo used the basic example of a vending machine to describe how real-world contractual obligations can be programmed into software and hardware systems.
 Everyone who puts the correct amount of coins into the machine can expect to receive a product in exchange.
 Similarly, on Ethereum, contracts can hold value and unlock it only if specific conditions are met.

-The scripting language used by Ethereum is Turing-complete, essentially meaning that the types of DApps users can design is limited only by their imagination.
+The scripting language used by Ethereum is Turing-complete, essentially meaning that the types of DApps users can design is limited only by their programming skills and creativity.

 ## Resources